A human skull, widely used as a symbol of death and decomposition [1] |

 The rate and manner of decomposition in an animal's body is strongly affected by factors like temperature and humidity.[2]

 Under certain conditions (normally cool, damp soil), the actions of soil chemicals on the body's proteins and fats may cause the formation of a waxy substance called an adipocere.
-This process slows decomposition by inhibiting the bacteria that cause putrefaction.[2]
+This process slows decomposition by inhibiting the bacteria that

-from Guanajuato, or by intention, as those in ancient Egypt.
-[1]
+Dead bodies can be mummified either naturally, as this one from Guanajuato, or by intention, as those in ancient Egypt.
+[1] |

 In extremely dry or cold conditions, the normal process of decomposition is halted causing the body to be preserved as a mummy.
 Frozen mummies commonly restart the decomposition process when thawed, whilst heat-desiccated mummies remain so unless exposed to moisture.[2]